-Hayfever is a common form of allergy caused by pollen, dust, or sometimes mold that results in the eyes and nose becoming itchy and inflamed.
-You may also experience a runny nose, a mild cough, and itchy, red, watery eyes.
-Hayfever is also known as seasonal allergy, allergic rhinitis, or – when talking specifically about its effect on eyes – allergic conjunctivitis.
-We will discuss treatments and worst-case scenarios/best-case scenarios in this brief article.
+Hay fever is a common form of allergy caused by pollen, dust or mold that results in the eyes and nose becoming itchy and inflamed.
+You may also experience a runny nose, a sore throat, a mild cough, and swollen, red, watery eyes.
+Hay fever is also known as seasonal allergy, allergic rhinitis, or – when talking specifically about its effect on eyes – allergic conjunctivitis.
+If you need hay fever treatment in Seattle, let this post be your guide.
+We will discuss hay fever treatments and worst-case scenarios/best-case scenarios in this brief article.

-I’m actually concerned about untreated hayfever because, as I write this in March of 2021, we are in the middle of a pandemic.
+I’m also concerned about untreated hay fever because, as I write this post in March of 2021, we are in the middle of the COVID-19 pandemic.
 If there’s anything we want less of in a pandemic, it’s:

 1. Sneezing in public

 3. People constantly rubbing their eyes because they itch like crazy

 • Studies show that about 7.8% of U.S. adults have hayfever.

 • In a 2010 study, 10% of white children in the U.S had hayfever, while 7% of black children did.